 Claude Code Guide

-A practical, copy-paste reference for everything in Claude Code — setup, commands, hooks, configs, prompts, and workflows.
+A practical, copy-paste reference for everything in Claude Code — setup, commands, hooks, skills, subagents, agent teams, plugins, MCP, the Agent SDK, and the workflows that actually work.
+Verified against the official Anthropic docs.
 Built for developers who want to ship, not read tutorials.

 Getting Started